harmony-one/x/progress/rikako-hatoya.md

+2023-11-03 Fri: Learnt about testing (unit, integration, UI) in XCode, and how to do mock testing.
+Looked into missing parts of current test coverage within SpeechRecognition.swift and investigated how to incorporate their unit tests.

+2023-11-02 Thu: Further investigated protocols inside MockSpeechRecognition.swift and various functions imported from AVFoundation used for SpeechRecognition.swift.
+Aided Theo with generating test codes for product demo.

 2023-11-01 Wed: Understood concepts unique to Swift: protocol oriented programming (inheritance, extensions), classes vs. structs, enums for switch statements.
 Grasped the structure of XCode files (workspace, projects, targets, schemes).

 2023-10-31 Tue: Synced with Sun on unit tests.
 Understood each function of SpeechRecognitionProtocols (reset, randomFacts, isPaused, capturing, cleanup).
 Debugged my build.